kyehye/ETIAssignment1/README.md

 ### 4. Sample of initial start up of Microservices and Console Application
 You should be able to see the following if the microservices/console are running:
+> If you do not see the following, Console Application will not work.
+Microservices must be up and running!

 Microservices
 ```